HarshitaJaiswal5/FinSafe/README.md

 Welcome to FinSafe!
-This project is a comprehensive banking solution built with Node.js, Express, Knex, MySQL, and JavaScript.
+This backend-based project is a comprehensive banking solution built with Node.js, Express, Knex, MySQL, and JavaScript.
 It offers a secure and efficient way to manage banking operations, from user registration to transaction history.

 #Features:
 1)User Authentication: Utilizes Argon2 for password hashing and JWT for token verification, ensuring secure user authentication.